People are being asked to work from home if they can. Others are being laid off or are worried about getting paid or getting benefits.

 The Scottish Government has temporarily changed eligibility for a number of Scottish benefits: pregnancy and baby payment; early learning payment; school age payment; young carer grant and the funeral support payment.

-This to help people who are impacted by Coronavirus and can't get an application in on time.
+This is to help people who are impacted by Coronavirus and can't get an application in on time.
 For more information and to apply for these benefits go to Social Security Scotland website.

 Many families were living in poverty even before the outbreak of the Coronavirus, and it's likely that many more families will have little or nothing to live on and bills and debts to pay.
 There’s some help for families and others.